25 Examples of Map Types for Cartographic Inspiration

 Data viz meet maps.
-When you put bar graphs, pie charts and line plots in maps, suddenly statistics has location.
-And the saying goes: without geography you’re nowhere.
+When you put bar graphs, pie charts, and line plots in maps, suddenly statistics have a location.
+And the saying goes: without geography, you’re nowhere.
 So with Tableau-style visualizations, you put data visualizations on the map.

 16 Non-contiguous cartogram

-Non-contiguous cartograms resize features based on values and keeps their shape in tact.
+Non-contiguous cartograms resize features based on values and keep their shape intact.
 But features don’t have to stay connected.
 They can freely move scattering them like pieces of a jigsaw puzzle.
 So features scale up or down according to value.
 But the tradeoff is that you lose their precise placement.

 17 Dorling cartogram